 Oral Cancer Rehabilitation Awareness

-What to expect after a Dental Implant procedure?
+What to Expect After Dental Implant Procedure?

 Your jaw may feel stiffer and more noticeable.
 This is because the bone around the implant has healed.
 The muscles will become stronger to support the implant.
 This can make it feel more prominent.
 Over time, your mouth will return to normal.
 You will have less discomfort and be able.

-What to expect after Dental Implant Procedure
+What to expect after Dental Implant Procedure?

 After a dental implant procedure, you may notice changes in your mouth and jaw.
 Most people feel a dull ache for a few days after the surgery.
 This is normal and will go away as your body heals.
 But other changes may be more noticeable.
 In the first few days after surgery, your mouth may feel swollen and sore.
 The pain will gradually subside as your body heals.